Renault Korea

 The company was first established as Samsung Motors in 1994 by the chaebol Samsung, with technical assistance from Nissan.
 It started selling cars in 1998, just before South Korea was hit by the East Asian financial crisis.
-In 2000, it became a subsidiary of the French car manufacturer Renault, being renamed Renault Samsung Motors (RSM), although Samsung maintained a minority ownership.
+In 2000, it became a subsidiary of the French car manufacturer Renault, being renamed Renault Samsung Motors, while Samsung maintained a minority ownership.
 It adopted Renault Korea Motors as trade name in March 2022 and as its legal name in August.
+In December 2022, Geely acquired a minority ownership in the company through capital increase as part of wider partnership agreement with Renault, although it still is a consolidated subsidiary of the latter.

-Renault Korea Motors markets a range of cars, including electric models and crossovers.
+In April 2024, the company adopted its present name, thus renamed to Renault Korea and officially using the brand name Renault.
+Renault Korea markets a range of cars, including electric models and crossovers.